This World is not conclusion.

 Emily Dickinson, Poem 373

-Everyone remembers where they were on September 11, 2001 when terrorists attacked the World Trade Center and if you were alive in 1963 you remember the assignation of President John F Kennedy.
-I was only a small child but I clearly remember.
-There are other days in our lives we remember just as vividly because of the extraordinary impression they made on our souls.
+Everyone remembers where they were on September 11, 2001 when terrorists attacked the World Trade Center and there are other days we remember just as vividly because of the extraordinary impression they made on our souls.
 That is a strong part of what makes us human.
 Our memories are sensory.

 All of this helps us understand why faith is so hard.
 Our deepest learning is experiential and we, like doubting Thomas, refuse to believe what we do not see.
 We know in our hearts this is wrong because we never doubt the reality of heat or cold.
 Neither can be seen but they are each deeply understood.
 The Bible says faith is “the assurance of things hoped for and the evidence of things not see” (Hebrews 11:1) and that’s powerful truth.